Thoughts on security benchmarks: cloud vs external providers

 What we got?

-We have replicated the subset of security compliance checks functionality provided by cloud security providers.
-Of course, alerting is missing, but it can be solved by AWS provided Lambda function.
+We have replicated the subset of security compliance checking functionality provided by cloud security providers.
+Of course, alerting is missing, but this can be solved using the Lambda function provided by AWS.

 What about Kubernetes?